zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-Once we are announced at some key, whenever we receive an Announce response with a unix time, we examine the unix times most recently reported in Announce responses by the announce nodes for all the keys at which we are announcing, each incremented by the (external) time since we received the corresponding response, and our own external unix time.
-We set the synchronisation offset to the mean of the these times, after discarding the most extreme third (1/6 on each side) as outliers.
-If the (external) time since initialisation is less than 100000s, or if we are a bootstrap node, our own external unix time is not discounted as an outlier even if it is in the most extreme third.
+Once we are announced at some key, whenever we receive an Announce response with a unix time, we examine the unix times most recently reported in Announce responses by the announce nodes for all the keys at which we are announcing, each incremented by the time since we received the corresponding response.
+Discard the most extreme third (1/6 on each side) as outliers, and let `c` be the mean of the remaining times.
+Then set the offset to have absolute value `max(0, min(24*60*60, abs(c-t)) - M/6)` and sign that of `c-t`, where M=1200 is the "margin" constant for timed hashes, and t is our unix time.

 Since the time sent in Announce responses is adjusted by the synchronisation offset, the network will tend to establish a consensus time used for Announce responses and timed hashes.
-Due to the error and drift in the external unix times of the nodes involved, this consensus may differ somewhat from true time, and a sustained attack could pull it far away -- but it will tend to revert to true time due to bootstrap nodes and nodes which have recently joined the network, whose external unix times will typically be approximately correct.
-Having consensus time close to real time is a useful but not essential property -- it means that a node joining the network can expect that their initial announces will not have to be repeated with different timed hashes once they set the synchronisation offset.
+Due to the error and drift in the unix times of the nodes involved, this consensus may differ somewhat from true time, and an attack could change the consensus time or temporarily destroy consensus by creating many nodes reporting false times -- but the upper bound in the formula above limits how far consensus time can be pulled from true time, and the negative term means that in the absence of an attack it will tend to revert to true time.
+Having consensus time close to true time is a useful but not essential property -- it means that a node joining the network with a correctly set system clock can expect that their initial announces will not have to be repeated with different timed hashes once they set the synchronisation offset.

+Note that, due to the upper bound in the formula above, the system clock of a node must be within 24h of true time (or rather, of consensus time) for the timed hashes to be correct.
+This is enough to deal with the apparently common problem of systems which have a clock set to match the local time of a timezone which is not the system timezone.

 # Migration
 To ensure backwards compatibility, we continue to process onion packets as